lxdock/lxdock/README.md

 [![Build Status](https://img.shields.io/travis/lxd-nomad/lxd-nomad.svg?style=flat-square&branch=master)](https://secure.travis-ci.org/lxd-nomad/lxd-nomad?branch=master)
 [![Build Status](https://img.shields.io/codecov/c/github/lxd-nomad/lxd-nomad.svg?style=flat-square&branch=master)](https://codecov.io/github/lxd-nomad/lxd-nomad)

-*LXD-Nomad* is a wrapper around lxd that allows a workflow similar to Vagrant.
+*LXD-Nomad* is a wrapper around [LXD][lxd] that allows a workflow similar to [Vagrant][vagrant].

+## Why LXD-Nomad?

+**It's fast.** LXD-Nomad is much *much* faster than a typical Vagrant + Virtualbox setup.

+**Multi-arch.** Vagrant has been designed with Virtualbox and x86 in mind.
+Even if you use alternative providers, you're going to have to jump through inelegant hoops to have your `Vagrantfile` work on x86 and arm (for example) at the same time because the very concept of a Vagrant box is arch-specific.

+LXD transparently refers to containers of your native arch in the same namespace.
+Pulling `debian/jessie` gets you an image of the proper arch whether you're on `x86_64` or `arm`.

+**Simpler.** When working with containers, much of the complexity of Vagrant becomes useless.
+Why the need for special "vagrant-prepared" boxes when `lxc exec` is available?
+It's much simpler to use whatever images are provided directly by lxd.
+By removing the need to manage boxes, `nomad` suddenly becomes much simpler (a simple wrapper around lxd, really).

 ## Status

-Somewhat functional, work in progress.
+Pretty usable, work in progress.

 ## Requirements

 * Python 3.4+
-* A functional LXD.
+* A functional [LXD][lxd].
 You should be able to run `lxc launch` and have a container with an IPv4 address running
 * Proper permissions to run the `lxc` command.
 That usually means adding your user to the `lxd` group
 * `getfacl/setfacl` if you use shared folders
-* ansible
+* [ansible][ansible]

 ### Is your lxd install working properly?